Metal-Insulator Transition with Charge Fractionalization: Two Parton constructions

 The most important difference between these two parton theories resides in the filling of the bosonic partons.
 Since each bosonic parton carries the same electric charge as an electron, the total number of bosonic partons should equal to the number of electrons.
 Hence at electron filling $\nu$ (meaning $2\nu$ electrons per unit cell), the filling factor of boson $b$ in construction-I is $\nu_b = 2\nu$, i.e. $2\nu$ bosonic parton per unit cell; in construction-II the filling factor of boson $b_\alpha$ has filling factor $\nu^\alpha_b = \nu$ for each spin/valley flavor.
 Hence even with one electron per site (half-filing or $\nu = 1/2$ of the extended Hubbard model), the bosonic parton in construction-II is already at half filling for each spin/valley flavor.
 The half-filling will lead to nontrivial features inside the Mott insulator phase, as well as at the MIT.
 Another more theoretical difference is that, in construction-I there is one dynamical emergent $\U(1)$ gauge field $a_\mu$ which couples to both $b$ and $f_\alpha$; while in construction-II there are two dynamical $\U(1)$ gauge fields $a_{\alpha,\mu}$, one for each spin/valley flavor.

-The current experimental observation of the MIT in MoTe$_2$/WSe$_2$ moir\'{e} heterostructure at $\nu = 1/2$ also suggests that construction-II may be a more desirable formalism in the system.
 In construction-I, the bosonic parton $b$ is at integer filling, and the MIT is naturally interpreted as a superfluid to Mott insulator (SF-MI) transition of boson $b$.
 At the MIT, using the Ioffe-Larkin rule~\cite{larkin}, the DC resistivity of system is $\rho = \rho_b + \rho_f$, where $\rho_b$ and $\rho_f$ are the resistivity contributed by the bosonic and fermionic partons respectively. $\rho_f$ caused by disorder or interaction such as the Umklapp process is a smooth function of the tuning parameter, the drastic change of $\rho$ across the MIT arises from $\rho_b$.
 In the metal phase, i.e. the ``superfluid phase" of $b$, $\rho_b$ is zero, and the total resistivity is just given by $\rho_f$.
 Also, in the superfluid phase of $b$, the $\U(1)$ gauge field $a_\mu$ that couples to both $b$ and $f_\alpha$ is rendered massive due to the Higgs mechanism caused by the condensate of $b$.
 In the insulator phase, $\rho_b$ and $\rho$ are both infinity, and the system enters a spin liquid phase with a spinon Fermi surface of $f_\alpha$ that couples to the dynamical $\U(1)$ gauge field $a_\mu$.
 The MIT which corresponds to the condensation of $b$ belongs to the 3D XY universality class.
 The dynamical gauge field $a_\mu$ is argued to be irrelevant at the transition due to the overdamping of the gauge field that arises from the spinon Fermi surface~\cite{senthilmit1,senthilmit2}, and hence does not change the universality class of the SF-MI transition of $b$.